alexpdev/torrentfile/site/man.md

 #### recheck

+Recheck requires two paths as arguments.
+The first is the path to a torrent file, and and the second is a path to the file of directory containing the downloaded data from that torrentfile. `torrentfile` recursively validates each file with the hashes contained in the torrentfile, and displays the amount missing frome each file, plus a final percentage for the whole torrent at the conclusion.
+This will display a progress bar for each file including missing files.
+It is also permitted to use the contents parent directory which can help for batch processing many torrent files.

 alias: `r`, `check`

-    torrentfile recheck <path/to/*.torrent>  <path/to/contents>
+    torrentfile recheck <*.torrent> <contents>
+    torrentfile r <*.torrent> <contents>

+### Magnet

+Generate a magnet URL for a torrent file.

+alias: `m`

-    torrentfile r <path/to/*.torrent>  <path/to/contents>
+    torrentfile magnet <path/to/*.torrent>

-There are only two arguments for the recheck command and both are mandatory.
-The first is the absolute or relative `<path>` to the torrent file, and the second is the absolute or relative `<path>` to it's content.
-This will display a progress bar and at the end output what percent of the torrentfile's content it found at the path indicated.
-It is also permitted to use the contents parent directory as the second argument and the result will be the same.
+### Rebuild

+Rebuild individual or batches of torrent contents into the original file structure.
+The program takes a path to a torrent file or directory containing torrent files, the directory containing the torrent contents, and the destination directory to where the rebuilt torrent content wil be located.
+The program will recursively traverse the content directory searching for file's that match one of the meta files and creates copies of the matches to the destination directory.
+The original files are not effected and any existing files in the target directory will not be overwritten.

+alias: `build`, `b`

+    torrentfile rebuild <metafiles> <contents> <destination>